How can my nonprofit survive (and thrive) in the 2025 grant landscape?

 In short, pivoting to alternative fundraising approaches can make all the difference in sustaining your programs.

-3. Nurture relationships with existing funders.
+3. Build (and nurture) relationships with potential and existing funders.

-2. They ask questions about priorities and fit.
+2. Ask questions about priorities and fit.

-3. They seek feedback on declined proposals.
+3. Seek feedback on declined proposals.

 The short of it is that it’s important to change the way you look at grantwriting.
 Instead of a technical exercise, think of it as a relationship-building opportunity.
 Remember that grant applications are not read by algorithms, but by people.